This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Possible risk factors include genetics, environmental toxin exposure during pregnancy, drinking, smoking during pregnancy, low birth weight, and brain injuries.

-Treatment Options
+Treatment Options for ADHD

 There are several treatment options available that have proven beneficial to many children with ADHD.
-Since each child is different, it’s always important to determine the best treatment plan by consulting with your child’s physician and other medical experts.
+Since each child is different, it’s always essential to determine the best treatment plan by consulting with your child’s physician and other medical experts.

 Behavioral Therapy